Tangerine-Community/Tangerine/docs/developer/testing-conflicts.md

 Steps:
 - Create a new case with pwa1.
 Fill out "Registration for Role 1" - enter '0' for "How many participant of type Role 2 would you like to enroll in this case?", submit.
 Sync
 - In PWA2, sync.
 Enter the case you just synced.
-Create a New Event of type "An Event with an event form you can delete".  and complete the form in "An Event with an Event Form you can delete."
+Create a New Event of type "An Event with an event form you can delete" and complete the form in "An Event with an Event Form you can delete."
 Sync.
 - In PWA1, Enter the same case (don't sync yet) and create a New Event of type "An Event with an event form you can delete".
 Complete the form in "An Event with an Event Form you can delete."
 Sync. *This should create a conflict.*
   - Check data/issues on server - should be two DIFF_TYPE__EVENT_FORMs and one  DIFF_TYPE__METADATA.
 Merged: true.
   - Check the case on PWA1 - how many instances of "An Event with an Event Form you can delete" are there?
 Are they duplicates, or does it have the one from PWA2?